chrissnell/tnc-server/README.md

 </interface>
 ```

-If you're running aprx on the same machine as tnc-server, using 127.0.0.1 as the IP address.
+If you're running aprx on the same machine as **tnc-server**, using 127.0.0.1 as the IP address.
 Otherwise, use your machine's IP address here.

 ## TNCs known to work with tnc-server
 [Argent Data Tracker2](http://www.argentdata.com/products/tracker2.html)

-If you've tested tnc-server with another TNC, let me know and I will add it to this list.
+If you've tested **tnc-server** with another TNC, let me know and I will add it to this list.

 ## Windows Virtual COM port
-You don't need to install a virtual COM port to run tnc-server on Windows.
+You don't need to install a virtual COM port to run **tnc-server** on Windows.
 However, if you want to use Windows-based APRS software that expects a COMn port (like COM1, etc), you'll need to use com2tcp from the [com0com project](http://com0com.sourceforge.net/).

 To get this working, download com0com [here](http://sourceforge.net/projects/com0com/files/com0com/3.0.0.0/com0com-3.0.0.0-i386-and-x64-unsigned.zip/download).
 Windows 7 users, download the signed version of com0com [here](https://code.google.com/p/powersdr-iq/downloads/detail?name=setup_com0com_W7_x64_signed.exe&can=2&q=).